solygambas/angular-projects/playground/03-understanding-typescript/README.md

 - using intersection types and type guards.
 - understanding discriminated unions and type casting.
+- discovering index properties and function overloads.
+- handling external data with optional chaining and nullish coalescing.

 ### Third party libraries and TypeScript